zkmkarlsruhe/YoloOSC/README.md

 yoloosc -v --device 1
 ~~~

-Another option is to use a wrapper script, such as the `yoloosc` script included with this repo:
+Another option is to use a wrapper script, such as the `yoloosc.sh` script included with this repo:

 ~~~
-./yoloosc -v --device 1
+./yoloosc.sh -v --device 1
 ~~~

-_Note: The `yoloosc` script uses the release build "YoloOSC" .app naming.
+_Note: The `yoloosc.sh` script uses the release build "YoloOSC" .app naming.
 If you are testing with the debug build, edit the `APP` variable name to "YoloOSCDebug"._

 #### XML Settings